whscienceteacher/whscienceteacher.github.io/wavesunit/lesson1.md

 Waves can be described using several quantities:

-- Period - The time it takes for a dot to go through a whole cycle. - [How to measure period video](./howtomeasureperiod.mp4)
+- Period - The time it takes for a dot to go through a whole cycle.
+[How-to video](./howtomeasureperiod.mp4)
-- Amplitude - The distance from the middle each dot moves. - [How to measure amplitude video](./howtomeasureamplitude.mp4)
+- Amplitude - The distance from the middle each dot moves.
+[How-to video](./howtomeasureamplitude.mp4)
-- Wavelength - The distance from one wave to the next. - [How to measure wavelength video](./howtomeasurewavelength.mp4)
+- Wavelength - The distance from one wave to the next.
+[How-to video](./howtomeasurewavelength.mp4)

 Those definitions are **not** that helpful.
 You probably want to watch the videos.
 The videos use the Simple Wave Measurement simulation from above so you can follow along.